Sotla/myresume/README.md

 Academic CVs end up being quite unmanagable after some point.
 This is a Python/Latex toolchain that I use to generate [mine](https://github.com/p-ang/CV/blob/master/output/resume.pdf).

-Inspiration came from [James Keirstead](https://github.com/jkeirstead/jk-vita) and [David Hu](https://github.com/divad12/resume).
+Inspiration came from [James Keirstead](https://github.com/jkeirstead/jk-vita), [Brandon Amos](https://github.com/bamos/cv) and [David Hu](https://github.com/divad12/resume).
 The code used in this project was forked from the latter, but was modified heavily to simplify and automate the build process, and allow for more streamlined template management.

 # Instructions